 Oral endotracheal anesthesia with a flexible coupling is utilized so that the anesthesiologist may be located at the patient’s side, thus giving the surgeon adequate room.
 A short-acting muscle relaxant should be used for the endotracheal intubation.
 This allows the surgeon to identify motor nerves by direct stimulation (gentle pinch) during the dissection.

 The patient is positioned on his or her back, and the face is turned to the side opposite the lesion.
 The head and neck are placed in slight extension, and the head of the table is elevated to reduce venous pressure in the head and neck.

 After appropriate skin preparation with detergents and antiseptic solutions, sterile towel drapes are positioned to allow visualization of the entire ipsilateral side of the face.

 The incision is carried in the crease immediately in front of the ear, around the lobule and up in the postauricular fold (figure 1).
 It then curves posteriorly over the mastoid process and swings smoothly down into the superior cervical crease.
 The superior cervical crease is located approximately 2 cm below the angle of the mandible.
 It should be remembered that with the patient’s neck extended and head turned to the side, the facial skin is pulled down onto the neck, and the incision should be made low enough that when the patient’s head is returned to normal position, the incision does not lie along the body of the mandible.
 No incisions are made on the cheek itself.
 The cervical-facial skin flap is then elevated with sharp dissection to expose adequately the area of the tumor.
-This elevation takes place to the anterior border of the masseter muscle.
-A traction suture may ...
+This elevation takes place to the anterior border of the ...